Why Use Milorganite for Golf and Athletic Fields

 The industry's favorite organic nitrogen fertilizer, Milorganite, helps everything from fairways to greens look their best.

 Proven and Sustainable

-Milorganite is one of the nation's oldest recycled product, definitely receiving rave reviews from the professional turf industry for 90 years.
-Milorganite is the fertilizer that superintendents trust for its consistent granular size and outstanding results.
+Milorganite is one of the nation's oldest recycled products and has received rave reviews from the professional turf industry for more than 90 years.
+Milorganite is the fertilizer superintendents trust for its consistent granular size and outstanding results.

-No matter how salt sensitive your turf is, you can put good faith in Milorganite.
+No matter how salt-sensitive your turf is, you can trust Milorganite.
 Since it contains virtually no chemical salts, there’s no need to worry about burning, even during drought conditions.

 |MURIATE OF POTASH